 The data file provided as a test sample looks like this

-Create a sample of this data file or download a copy from WWW.WROX.COM/GO/PROSSIS2014.
+Create a sample of this data file or download a copy from Wiley.
 Create a new package and add a Data Flow Task.
 Click on the Data Flow design surface and add a Connection Manager to the Connection Managers tab.
 Name the Connection Manager “Contacts Mainframe Extract,” browse to the data file, and set the file format to Ragged Right.
 Flat files with spaces at the end of the specifications are typically difficult to process in some ETL platforms.
 The Ragged Right option in SSIS provides a way to handle these easily without having to run the file through a Script Task to put a character into a consistent spot or without having the origination system reformat its extract files.
 Use the Columns tab to visually define the columns.
 Flip to the Advanced tab to define each of the column names, types, and widths to match the desired values and the new database field name.
 (You may need to delete an unused column if this is added by the designer.)
-The designer at this point looks like below the screen shot.
+The designer at this point looks like below the screenshot.

 Typically, you may want to define some data with strong types.
 You can decide to do that here in the Connection Manager or you can do so later using a derived column depending on how confident you are in the source of the data.
 If the data source is completely unreliable, import data using Unicode strings and use your Data Flow Tasks to validate the data.
-Then move good data into a strong data type using the Derived Column Transformation.
+Then move good data into a string data type using the Derived Column Transformation.

 On the Data Flow surface, drag a Flat File Source to the Data Flow editor pane.
 Edit the Flat File Source and set the Connection Manager to the Contract Mainframe Extract Connection Manager.
 This sets up the origination of the data to stream into the Data Flow Task.
 Check the box labeled “Retain null values from the source as null values in the Data Flow.”
 This feature provides the consistent testing of null values later.